 The only hint of color provided with the central second hand and hour and minute hands of the chronograph.
-As you can see on the photos, the small seconds hand at 9 o’clock is also completely black.
+The small-seconds hand at 9 o’clock is also completely black.

-To my taste, the white (or light gray) marks on the bezel and all three chronograph totalizers somehow subtract from the watch’s beauty without adding too much legibility, but that’s something I am ready to live with.
+To my taste, the white (or light gray) marks on the bezel and all three chronograph totalizers somehow subtract from the gadget’s modest beauty without adding too much legibility, but that’s something I am ready to live with.

-As to the internal workings of the watch, there is nothing sensational at all.
-The Raymond Weil Nabucco Rivoluzione watch is powered by a new ETA Valjoux 7753 native chronograph movement, which is both reliable and accurate and features power reserve of 46 hours.
+As to the internal workings, there is nothing sensational at all.
+The Nabucco Rivoluzione is powered by an ETA Valjoux 7753 native chronograph movement, which is both reliable and accurate and also features a power reserve of 46 hours.